bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 >
 > * See https://theethereum.wiki/w/index.php/The_DAO_Refunds
 > * Contact me in this post or in a private message if you need assistance with your withdrawals
+>
+> **How Do I/The DTH Get Into The Prize Distribution Pool?**
+>
+> * Post your transaction id and your BERP reward account to this post
+> * Or if you caused a DTH to execute their refund, post their transaction id and your BERP reward account to this post
+> * If you prefer, send me a private message .
+Note that the final distribution when the Withdrawal contract expires will be made public.
+>
+> **Details**
+>
+> * The DAO to ETC refund withdrawals end on April 15 2017.
+The Whitehat Group will have access to the balance of the funds after this date - see https://blog.bity.com/2016/09/06/whitehat-withdrawal-contract-final-deposit-is-available/
+> * A few people in the Ethereum community are not happy about this, so let us try to reduce the balance of the withdrawal contract
+> * 12.54 ETH has been personally donated to me recently when helping out DTHs withdraw their refunds
+> * This 12.54 ETH has been used to create 12,540 BERP tokens
+> * Each BERP tokens cost 0.001 ETH to purchase for the first 7 days from the creation of the BERP token contract (02:54:00 Mon April 10 2017 UTC)
+> * Each BERP tokens will cost 0.0011 ETH to purchase after 7 days and up to 30 days, and this rate will continue increasing
+> * See [this](https://github.com/bokkypoobah/BokkyPooBahsEtherRefundablePrize) for the price increases
+> * After 1 year, each BERP tokens will cost 1,000 ETH to purchase
+> * BERP tokens can always be sold back to the BERP token contract to receive 0.001 ETH for each BERP token
+> * BERP tokens are ERC20 compliant, are currently tradable at [E] https://cryptoderivatives.market/token/BERP
+> * Note that after 7 days, the excess cost over 1 BERP = 0.001 ETH will end up in the BERP token contract, and the owner (me) will have access to these funds.
+So only buy BERP tokens after 7 days if you are feeling very generous
+> * You can buy BERP tokens and give them out for any purpose.
+They will always be refundable for 0.001 ETH
+> * The final distribution (and contributions) of BERP tokens when the DAO to ETC withdrawal contract period expires will be published at https://github.com/bokkypoobah/BokkyPooBahsEtherRefundablePrize .
+>
+> (This may be a bad idea, but I least I did try)
+>
+> BokkyPooBah

 <br />